nsankareswari-70/CoffeeShop-Dashboard/README.md

 Build a Dynamic Dashboard to Visualize Key Patterns and Trends Develop a user-friendly, interactive dashboard that enables franchise owners to filter, drill down, and visualize sales trends, purchasing patterns, and operational insights to support data-driven decision making.

+### PREPARE THE DATA FOR ANALYSIS
+- Getting familiarize with the data.
+How many transactions were recorded.
+Over what period of time?
+What products and product categories were sold?
+- Add a new column to calculate Revenue(price*quantity)
+- Add new columns to calculate Month and Dayofweek based on the transaction date( In addition to that display them as text - January,February.. and for days Sun,Mon,Tue ..)
+- Add a new column to extract Hour from the transaction time.